 Council's role in waste management and minimisation has significantly diminished in recent years, and Council no longer employs a dedicated solid waste officer.
 As our role has diminished, the role of community providers has increased.
-There are opportunities to review how we support these providers in order to more cost-effectively deliver services, facilities and programmes which can achieve our goals and objectives.
+There are opportunities to review how we support smaller providers in order to more cost-effectively deliver services, facilities and programmes which can achieve our waste minimisation goals and objectives in the district.